dfsp-spirit/neuroformats-rs/README.md

-# neuroformats-rs
+# neuroformats
 Handling of structural neuroimaging file formats for [Rust](https://www.rust-lang.org/).

-This crate provides access to structural neuroimaging data in Rust by implementing parsers for various file formats.
+The `neuroformats` crate provides access to structural neuroimaging data in Rust by implementing parsers for various file formats.
 The focus is on surface-based brain morphometry data, as produced from 3D MRI images by tools like [FreeSurfer](http://freesurfer.net/), [CAT12](http://www.neuro.uni-jena.de/cat/) or others.

 ## Installation